 Lake Somerset is a very popular recreation destination, with a wide variety of activities and facilities available.
 There are three main recreation areas: The Spit, Kirkleagh and Somerset Park Day Use Area.

-Download the our Lake Somerset recreation map [4MB] to take with you or pick one up from the Wivenhoe Information Centre, Fernvale Futures Centre, Esk Visitor Information Centre or Kilcoy Information Centre.
-Our Lake Somerset Recreation Guide also has detailed information about activities, as well as maps and important safety information.
+Download the our Lake Somerset Recreation Guide [4MB] to take with you or pick one up from the Wivenhoe Information Centre, Fernvale Futures Centre, Esk Visitor Information Centre or Kilcoy Information Centre.

 Due to the safety risks posed by submerged hazards, a 6 knot speed limit in the northern part of Lake Somerset has been endorsed by Marine Safety Queensland (MSQ).
 Signage will be erected at all launch points advising of the 6 knot speed limit area.
 Seqwater staff will continue to actively patrol the lake, and will monitor speeding this northern area.
 Details of the boundaries of the zone can be viewed here.